lindsdeck/cst339/milestones/milestone2/dedeck/Mileston5.md

     - Uses same repository and DAO patterns as registration module
     - Upon logging in, the user is brought to the main product page of the store front.

+- Product Display
+    -Category-based product filtering
+    - Individual category pages with dynamic URL routing
+    - All Products view with category grouping
+    - Product search functionality
+    - Real time updates of products are displayed

 - Manage Product Page
     - Admin users can manage products by:
         - adding a new product that is saved in MySQL
         - deleteing products
         - adjusting aspects of the product - price, quanitty, description.
+        - All adjustments are adjusted instantly and reflected within the database and the display of products

 ## Technical Approach
 - Spring security for login authorization.